simpixelated/strongtownscarmel/content/blog/solving-climate-goals-strong-towns-principles/index.md

 > We think these three projects: improving our path network, adding public transit, and legalizing more housing choices, will have the most impact on achieving Carmel’s climate goals.
 I look forward to working together on these and other ways to improve Carmel.
 I welcome everyone to join our monthly meetings.
 You can learn more at strongtownscarmel.org.
 Thank you for your time today.

 If you are interested in helping build a better Carmel and advocating for safe and productive streets, public transportation, and more housing choices, please [join us](https://strongtownscarmel.org/join/)!

+---

+_**I’m Jordan Kohl**, Carmel resident, Strong Towns Carmel volunteer, and an advocate for walking and biking.
+You can follow me on [BlueSky](https://bsky.app/profile/simpixelated.bsky.social) or my [personal website](https://simpixelated.com/)._